NathanKr/simple-github-actions-ci-cd-pipline/README.md

 <ul>
 <li>Try to do more generic workflow : may be put operations in bash scripts</li>
 <li>Use for more realistic repo e.g. next.js with environemnt variable - github.run_number.
 This increment but one on every run and is id also on the github repo datshboard under actions</li>
+<li>Currently the github token is copied to the vps (and later deleted) but altough the vps should be secured its not optimal for security reasons. you might clone the repo on the runner and copy it to vps </li>
 </ul>

 <h2>Open issues</h2>